 Step 1: 3D Print Case

 After you have found your favorite color of printing filament that is compatible with the 3-D printer you are going to use, then download these 4 files and start printing them.
-These files are slightly modified from the original version of this case from thingiverse which can be found at the following link,

 Step 2: Install Raspbian on SD Card